Entering Freshman 2020-2021

 Entering in-state and out-of-state freshmen that meet their respective merit-based scholarship criteria will be automatically awarded upon admission.

-The high school grade point average (GPA) through December of the senior year and the national February ACT and national February SAT results are the last college entrance GPA/examination results accepted for students being considered for academic merit scholarships.
+The high school grade point average (GPA) through December of the senior year and the February test score results are the last college entrance GPA/examination results accepted for students being considered for academic merit scholarships.

 The academic merit scholarships will be awarded through May 1st of the entering freshman senior year of high school.